Dredge oyster

-This species of flat oyster is a marine bivalve mollusc of the family Ostreidae.

 Distribution

 This species is native to Chile and New Zealand.

-Also, a self-sustaining population in the Menai Strait was deliberately introduced from the Fisheries Laboratory, Conwy, during the 1960s as an experiment to establish if they could form an alternative to the native oysters Ostrea edulis in fisheries, when the species was shown to be unsuitable because of low recruitment and vulnerability to parasites and pathogens the experiment was abandoned.
-O. chilensis has now spread to other areas of the Menai Strait and is regarded as an invasive species.

-Whereas in Chile, its range limit is from Chiloé Island, Los Lagos region to Guaitecas Islands, Aysén region.
+In Chile, its range limit is from Chiloé Island, Los Lagos region to Guaitecas Islands, Aysén region.
 Practically, nowadays it only exists in the wild in one natural bank, Pullinque, a sector located in the Quetalmahue Gulf of Ancud which was declared a genetic reserve in 1982, and as a marine reserve in 2003.

+In the 1960s, the species was deliberately introduced to the Menai Strait off Wales by the Fisheries Laboratory, Conwy.
+This was an experiment to determine if the oyster could be an alternative to the native Ostrea edulis oysters in fisheries.
+The species was found to be unsuitable because of low recruitment and vulnerability to parasites and pathogens, and the experiment was abandoned.
+A self-sustaining population of O. chilensis remains, and has spread to other areas of the Menai Strait; it is regarded as an invasive species.